Tesla S/X/3/Y: sway bar end links — knocking on small bumps

 - On S/X, link nuts often seize to the ball studs — the nut spins with the stud.
 Helps: 5 mm hex in the end of the stud (per service manual) or pipe wrench + WD-40 a day ahead.

-- Tightening torque — per the service manual: on 3/Y the rear nut is usually ~50 N·m.
+- Tightening torque — per the service manual: on 3/Y the rear link is 55 N·m (both nuts), the front one 98 N·m; on S/X Palladium — 70 N·m.
+The nuts are single-use — fit new ones.
 Don't go "by feel", or you'll strip the thread or crush the boot.

 - After replacement, check clearances: the sway bar torsion should move without scraping against boots and body.